 New roofing cuts heating and cooling costs while improving curb appeal and resale value.

 While roofing may not be the first thing that comes to mind while thinking about home improvements, it is something that potential buyers view with an eye of concern.
-And if that is satisfactory at first glance, your new roof can significantly increase home value.
+And if that is satisfactory at first glance, your new roof can significantly increase your home value.

 The new siding will keep hot air from coming in during the summer and cold and rain during the winter.
 Replacing siding also lowers energy costs, significantly impacting the home’s value when you resell.